CodingPirates/forenings_medlemmer/.github/CONTRIBUTING.md

     docker-compose run web /bin/dart-sass/sass --watch members/static/members/sass/main.scss members/static/members/css/main.css
     ```
     It will compile SASS when you save a file.

+- [Selenium][selenium]: is used to run the functional tests.
+To only run a specific test run
+    ```bash
+        docker-compose run web ./manage.py test members.tests.test_functional.test_create_family
+    ```
+    where the last part can be replaced by the test name.

 ## Creating a pull request